holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/06_lists_1/lesson_plan.md

 - Finish `Python Lists One Worksheet`
 - Schoology Assessment on lists
-- TIL on lists vs. strings
+- TIL entry on lists vs. strings